How to move data between local and workspace storage

 1. Start from the workspace Data page.

-2. Select the "Files" icon on the bottom of the left column (underneath "Other Data").
+2. Select the "Files" icon on the bottom of the left panel (underneath "Other Data").

 3. Find the file you want to download (Note: you may have to navigate down many levels of file folders) to access the file you want.